MicrosoftDocs/win32/desktop-src/uxguide/ctrl-tooltips-and-infotips.md

 > [!Note]
 > Guidelines related to [balloons](ctrl-balloons.md), [toolbars](cmd-toolbars.md), and [Help](winenv-help.md) are presented in separate articles.

 ## Is this the right control?

 To decide, consider these questions:

 -   **Is the information displayed based on pointer hover?** If not, use another control.
-Display tips only as the result of user interaction—never display them on their own.
+Display tips only as the result of user interaction never display them on their own.
 By contrast, [balloons](ctrl-balloons.md) can display on their own (as they do with notifications), so they have a tail that identifies their source.
 -   **Does a control have a text label?** If not, use a tooltip to provide the label.
 Note that most controls should be labeled and therefore not have tooltips.
 Toolbar controls and command buttons with graphic labels should have tooltips.
 -   **Does an object benefit from a supplemental description or further information?** If so, use an infotip.
-However, the text must be supplemental—that is, not essential to the primary tasks.
+However, the text must be supplemental that is, not essential to the primary tasks.
 If it is essential, put it directly in the UI so that users don't have to discover or hunt for it.
 -   **Is the supplemental information an error, warning, or status?** If so, use another UI element, such as a balloon, [error message](mess-error.md), or [status bar](ctrl-status-bars.md).
 Notification area icon infotips are an exception because they can be used to show status information.
 -   **Do users need to interact with the tip?** If so, use another control, such as a balloon.
 Users can't interact with tips because moving the mouse makes them disappear.
 -   **Do users need to print the supplemental information?** If so, use another control, such as a static comment field.
 However, you can also use infotips to provide more direct access to this information.